hifiwi-fi/breadcrum.net/packages/web/client/blog/2024/donations-discord/README.md

 - 💸 [Donate to Breadcrum](/docs/donate)

-You’ll find details on ways to support the project on that page!
+You'll find details on ways to support the project on that page!